Frequently asked questions

 We only use best-in-class kit, and we’re fully accredited by MCS and other relevant industry bodies.
 The independent experts at Which? have also put us to the test and endorsed Sunsave as a Trusted Trader, demonstrating that we’re one of the highest quality solar installers around.

 That said, sometimes things go wrong.
 And if that happens, you’re covered by the Sunsave Guarantee for the length of your subscription.
-It includes full system insurance provided by Aviva, 24/7 remote monitoring, a free battery replacement, and any parts and repairs that are out of warranty.
+It includes 24/7 remote monitoring, downtime cover, a free battery replacement, and any other parts and repairs that are out of warranty.
+Your system will also be insured by Aviva against damage, fire and theft.

 What’s included

-• insurance for damage, fire, theft, any financial losses if the system isn’t working for a prolonged period of time
+- insurance for damage, fire, theft, and any financial losses if the system isn’t working for an extended period of time

 What’s not included

-Every Sunsave Plus system comes with insurance (provided by Aviva) that protects against damage from theft, vandalism, natural catastrophe and fire.
-We also provide downtime cover, so if your system is not working correctly, then we’ll credit your monthly fees while we work to get it back to health.
+Every Sunsave Plus system is insured by Aviva against damage, fire and theft.
+We also provide downtime cover, so if your system is not working correctly for an extended period of time, then we’ll credit your monthly fees while we work to get it back to health.

 For instance, if your system is experiencing an issue (e.g. not generating electricity) which hasn’t been resolved with remote troubleshooting, we’ll credit 1/30th of the monthly payment for each day that the issue persists.